growr-xyz/growr-documentation/introduction/7-Use-Cases.md

 ## Crowdfunding

 The crowdfunding business model continues to grow fast globally.
 In addition to the established platforms for investment in startups and product R&D, impact finance providers such as Kiva are helping micro-businesses with loans for as little as $25.
-Crowdfunding transition to distributed ledgers and Bitcoin is a matter of time, as the example of Kickstarter and Geyser Fund shows [[24]](#ref24).
+Crowdfunding transition to distributed ledgers and Bitcoin is a matter of time, as the example of Kickstarter [[24]](#ref24) and Geyser Fund [[25]](#ref25) shows.

 ## Islamic finance